eastgenomics/validate_sample_sheet/README.md

 - <b>Sample_ID</b>
     - Check for presence of any non-alphanumeric characters, underscores or dashes.
     - Check for duplicates in sheet.
+    - Check for missing sample ID.
     - (optional) use given regex patterns to validate sample ID against.
 Useful for where strict sample ID naming required that may break downstream analysis.

 </br>

 - <b>Sample_Name</b>
     - Check for presence of any non-alphanumeric characters, underscores or dashes.
     - Check for duplicates in sheet.
+    - Check for missing sample name.

 ## Requirements